akalinux/cisco_spark-perl/README.md

 # Basic Example

-This example shows how to connect to spark and respond to text messages
+This example shows how to connect to spark and respond to text messages.
 ```
 use Modern::Perl;
 use Data::Dumper;